Vienna Beef

+After the Bucktown factory store and cafe closed in 2020, Vienna Beef announced a $20 million redevelopment of the former site in 2023.
+Construction was continuing in 2024.
+An August 2026 report said the restaurant and factory-store opening had been delayed until 2027.

 History

 Emil Reichel and Sam Ladany emigrated from Vienna, in the Austro-Hungarian Empire, to Chicago in the 1890s.
 During the Columbian Exposition they sold hot dogs to the many visitors of the Exposition.
 In 1894, Reichel and Ladany opened a storefront on Halsted Avenue on Chicago's West Side.
 In 1900, Vienna Beef began to sell and deliver to other stores and restaurants in Chicago.
 During the Great Depression, a number of Vienna Beef vendors begin advertising that their hot dogs have a "salad on top," giving rise to the traditional Chicago-style hot dog.
 In 1950, Vienna Beef distribution spread to other Midwestern states, and in the 1960s, Vienna Beef began selling in supermarkets.